Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Introduction

 In this paper, we focus on time-varying stochastic optimization problems in which the temporal drift is driven by a \emph{continuous-time} process.
-We leverage the smoothness of the temporal drift to develop predictor-corrector (PC) methods for stochastic optimization that \emph{anticipates} future changes in the data generating process to improve the asymptotic tracking error (ATE).
-As we shall see, this suite of methods leads to smaller tracking error compared to other stochastic optimization algorithms that does not leverage smoothness of the temporal drift.
-We build on prior work on non-stochastic time-varying optimization that also seek to exploit the smoothness of the underlying temporal drift to predict changes in the optimal solution \cite{fazlyab2017prediction,7993088}.
-The key idea introduced in these paper is to adjust for the time derivative of the gradient of the time varying objective.
-In this paper, we propose stochastic version of the algorithm presented in \cite{fazlyab2017prediction,7993088} and establish bounds on ATE.
-Below we summarize our main contributions: \begin{enumerate} \item We develop predictor-corrector algorithms for solving stochastic time-varying optimization problems. \item We study the asymptotic tracking error (ATE) of the iterates produced by these PC algorithms and show that PC algorithms have smaller ATE than their non-PC counterparts. \item We consider three examples of temporal distributional drifts where we illustrate (theoretically and empirically) the superiority of the predictor-corrector method compared to the gradient descent method. \end{enumerate} The rest of the paper is organized as follows: In Section \ref{sec:theory}, we present the algorithm and highlight the difference between predictor-corrector based algorithm and time non-adaptive algorithms like simple gradient descent.
+We leverage the smoothness of the temporal drift to develop predictor-corrector (PC) methods for stochastic optimization that \emph{anticipates} future changes in the data generating process to improve the asymptotic tracking error (ATE) (see Definition \ref{def:ATE}).
+The main benefit of such methods is smaller tracking error (compared to other stochastic optimization algorithms that does not leverage smoothness of the temporal drift).
+A primary challenge in stochastic time-varying optimization is properly accounting for the temporal drift through a PC term in the update rule.
+The noise in the stochastic setting makes naive estimates of the PC term unstable, and may lead to non-convergence.
+One of our main contributions is developing a general way of estimating the PC term.

+We complement the methodological contributions with theoretical results that show PC stochastic optimization algorithms inherit the benefits of their non-stochastic counterparts for time-varying problems.
+In particular, we show that PC stochastic optimization algorithms have smaller asymptotic tracking error (ATE) compared to their non-PC counterparts.
+We also demonstrate the superiority of PC algorithms empirically in a time-varying linear regression and target tracking applications.
+The rest of the paper is organized as follows: In Sections \ref{sec:theory} and \ref{sec:theory-pc}, we present the algorithm and highlight the difference between predictor-corrector based algorithm and time non-adaptive algorithms like simple gradient descent.
 We further present theories regarding the bound on ATE of the algorithms of both kinds.
-In Section \ref{sec:applications}, we compare performance of these algorithms in several examples and end this paper with a conclusion presented in Section \ref{sec:conclusion}.
+In Section \ref{sec:applications}, we present three concrete instances of time-varying stochastic optimization problems driven by underlying gradual distributions shifts and derive the details of PC algorithms for these problems.
+Section \ref{sec:conclusion} concludes.